Import Clearance Services

 Can I do my own customs clearance in-house?

-You can make and submit an import declaration yourself or through a logistics partner, but this process can be complicated.
+You can make and submit an import declaration yourself or through your logistics partner.
+However, this can be more costly, more complicated, and carry a higher risk of noncompliance.

 What does an import customs broker do?